-For the most part, window dressings come in two types: curtains and blinds.
-To varying extents, both will do their job of protecting your privacy, reducing light penetration and heat loss, and decorating the window.
-Which one you’ll choose largely comes down to personal choice.
+For the most part, window dressings come in two types, which are curtains and blinds.
+To varying extents, both will do their job of protecting your privacy, reducing light penetration and heat loss, and decorating the windows of your home.
+Which one you’ll choose largely comes down to personal preference.

 If you’re struggling to pick between them, don’t worry – just keep reading and you’ll learn about every aspect of both curtains and blinds so you can make the best choice for you, depending on your situation.

-Curtains come in a wide variety of materials, so their cost varies significantly.
+Curtains come in a wide variety of materials, so their cost can vary quite a lot.
 A linen curtain costs significantly more than a polyester curtain, for example.

-It’s also worth noting that windows which are not standard sizes may well need curtains that are made to measure.
+It’s also worth noting that windows that are not standard sizes may well need curtains that are made to measure.
 This will add significantly to their cost.
-The same is true, however of blinds measure thoroughly and accurately.

 Curtains are generally thicker and heavier than blinds, giving them greater insulating properties and helping to reduce your heating bills more effectively than blinds.

 Of course, the heavier the curtain, the better an insulator it will be.
 As such, it’s best to hang heavy blackout curtains on problem windows (thick curtains will make a big difference to single-glazed windows, for example).

 You might find that there’s a radiator just beneath the window you’re looking to dress.
 Radiators are often positioned below windows to keep the air circulating through the room, but if heavy curtains are hung over them, this effect may be reduced.